DRMacIver/hypothesis-training/README.md

 give you an environment you can work in.
 This is not necessary and is merely a convenience for people who prefer to work that way.

+If you use [Tox], you can also run the tests by invoking the `tox` command.

 Otherwise, you will need to install Hypothesis and py.test.
 If you want to work in a virtualenv (which I'd encourage) the following will get you started (assuming you are on Linux or OSX and already have virtualenv